Basic functions

 Transform

-(FFT) over a vector of numbers v
+(FFT) over a one-dimensional array of real numbers.

 .